Forecasting

 • Energy arbitrage consists of storing surplus electricity (from sources including renewables) when there’s ample supply and lower prices and then providing that energy to the grid when demand is greater and prices are therefore higher.
 The practice leverages variances in prices in two or more markets, creating profit through a combination of matching deals to capitalize on the difference between the market prices at which the units are traded.

-Economic Dispatch and Economic Merit
+Economic Dispatch & Economic Merit

 To better understand how energy arbitrage works, it’s useful to look at real-world examples.